-I share pretty pictures on Instagram.
-I tweet interesting articles, humorous images and condensed reflections on Twitter.
-I’m also on Facebook, but it’s personal.
-I feed lots of health, location and productivity data into Gyroscope—add me as a friend!
+I share pretty pictures on Instagram, although I'm not as popular as our dog.
+I rarely tweet anymore, but you can still find me on Twitter.
 I share some of the code I write on GitHub, as open source software.
 I feel obligated to use LinkedIn, but I’m in no way happy about it.

 I ran my first 10k in September 2016.
 This post includes my training plans, paces and tips for improving your posture and running technique so you can crack sub-50 too!